History and Organization

 A report, signed by the dissertation examining committee, certifying the candidate's successful performance on the Final Oral Examination, will be submitted to the University Registrar.

 If the dissertation examining committee requires substantial revisions of the dissertation text, the revisions must be completed and accepted by the committee within six months of the dissertation defense, otherwise the dissertation must be redefended.

 Deposit and Publication of Dissertation

 No later than the dates specified in the current academic calendar for February and May degrees, the candidate must deposit in the Graduate School office one copy of the finished dissertation in a state suitable for microfilm and Xerox publication.
 The dissertation must have the signed approval of the dissertation supervisor and readers.
-A copy will be retained by the graduate program, two others will be returned to the student, both bound.
+The original, hardbound, will be returned to the students along with a xerographic softbound copy.
+Softbound copies will also be distributed to the department and to the library.
+The library will also receive a microfiche copy.
+The University has a policy of depositing dissertations in the Brandeis libraries and making them available to students and scholars for research purposes.
 The candidate must also submit one copy of an abstract of the dissertation, not to exceed 350 words, that has been approved by the dissertation supervisor.

 Every resident, post-resident, and continuation student must register at the beginning of each term, whether attending regular courses of study, carrying on research or independent reading, writing a thesis or dissertation, or utilizing any academic service or facility of the University.

 Before enrolling, the student should plan a program of study in consultation with the chair or graduate advisor of the program.